astropy/astropy/docs/nddata/index.rst

 Code that only uses the metadata features of `~astropy.nddata.NDData` should not need to be modified.
-Code that uses the arithemtic methods that used to be included in `~astropy.nddata.NDData` should instead subclass `~astropy.nddata.NDDataArithmetic`; that class is equivalent to the original `~astropy.nddata.NDData` class.
+Code that uses the arithemtic methods that used to be included in `~astropy.nddata.NDData` should instead subclass `~astropy.nddata.NDDataArray`; that class is equivalent to the original `~astropy.nddata.NDData` class.